What You Need to Apply

 Native level Spanish, French, or Italian speakers will be considered for the Americas/Portuguese program without prior knowledge of Portuguese.
 These applicants should test in their native level language (Spanish, French, or Italian), and in these cases a Superior rating is expected for admission.
 Native level Spanish, French, or Italian speakers who speak some Portuguese should test in Portuguese even if they expect their rating to be below Advanced.

 For applicants to Lauder’s Global program: One OPI in a language other than English is required of all applicants to the Global program.
-Applicants to the Global Program are expected to test at the Superior level.
+Applicants to the Global Program must test at the Superior level.
 Applicants may test in their native language provided it is not English.

 Applicants to the Lauder program are required to complete one Lauder essay: Please write no more than 800 words explaining why you are applying to Lauder.

-Drawing on your past and present educational and work experiences, especially those that involved cultures different than your own, discuss why you are applying to the Lauder program.
-Highlight your reasons for applying to your chosen Program of Concentration and how you see yourself benefiting from, and contributing to, the Lauder program overall.
+Discuss why you are applying to the Lauder program detailing specific reasons for applying to your chosen Program of Concentration and describing how you see yourself benefiting from, and contributing to, the Lauder program overall.

 Tuition and Financial Aid